ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.socketio/README.md

 * (Apollon77) make sure web adapter gets restarted on socketio adapter upgrade

 ### 3.0.10 (2020-07-16)
-* (Apollon77) Error catched when trying to write an empty base64 value into a file (Sentry )
+* (Apollon77) Error caught when trying to write an empty base64 value into a file (Sentry )

 ### 3.0.9 (2020-06-11)
 * (Apollon77) optimize error handling on webserver initialization again